Sheriffs in the United States: Utah

 Sheriffs in Utah are elected by all voting residents within their county.
 The sheriff must be a Utah State Certified Peace Officer when elected or must be certified shortly after the election.
 All peace officers in Utah are certified by the Utah Peace Officer's Academy, known as POST (Peace Officer Standardization and Training).

 Sheriff's deputies primarily offer routine law enforcement services to the unincorporated portions of the county, but they have authority to arrest anywhere in the state or outside the state for crimes committed within the state.
 Persons arrested by Utah Peace Officers outside of the State of Utah must be turned over to local authorities for extradition unless they are arrested following a hot pursuit which exits the state.

 Additionally, sheriffs deputies are responsible for security in courts with bailiffs employed for that purpose.
 A portion of the sheriff's office carries out civil process at the direction of the courts, such as eviction or process service of some legal documents.
 Utah sheriffs deputies also operate the jail within their county.
 Sheriffs departments in Utah may also organize major crimes task force for crimes such as drug trafficking or gangs that may require coordination between city, county, state and federal law enforcement.

-The oldest sheriff's office in Utah was the Salt Lake County Sheriff's Office, which dated back to shortly after the arrival of the Mormon pioneers in 1847.
+The oldest sheriff's office in Utah is the Salt Lake County Sheriff's Office, which dates back to shortly after the arrival of the Mormon pioneers in 1847.
 The department's patrol division was disbanded on midnight of Friday, January 1, 2010, and replaced by the Unified Police Department of Greater Salt Lake (UPD).
-The Sheriff of Salt Lake County serves as the executive of both UPD and the Salt Lake County Sheriff's Office.
+UPD served the county in a patrol capacity for 14 years until legislation was passed in early 2023 mandating the County Sheriff separate from Unified Police.
+At midnight on Monday, July 1, 2024 the two agencies were separated re-establishing the patrol and investigations divisions being formed as the Law Enforcement Bureau of the Salt Lake County Sheriff’s Office.
+The sheriff of Salt Lake County now serves as the executive Salt Lake County Sheriff's Office solely and Unified Police Department has appointed a chief of police.
+The Salt Lake County Sheriff’s Office is celebrating 175 years of dedicated service to the county in 2024.